-We estimate that we will receive net proceeds from this offering of approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares of our Class A common stock from us and the selling stockholders in full) based on an assumed initial public offering price of \$ per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$\) million (or approximately \$\) million if the underwriters exercise their option to purchase additional shares of our Class A common stock from us and the selling stockholders in full) based on an assumed initial public offering price of \$\) per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of Class A common stock in this offering by the selling stockholders.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering price of \$ per share of Class A common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price of \$ per share of Class A common stock remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price of \$ per share of Class A common stock remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal purposes of this offering are to increase our capitalization and financial flexibility, to create a public market for our Class A common stock and to facilitate our future access to the capital markets.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds we receive from this offering.
-However, we currently intend to use the net proceeds we receive from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures, including our expansion of Egg Central Station.
+However, we currently intend to use the net proceeds we receive from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
+These capital expenditures may include our expansion of Egg Central Station, the funding for which may also come from cash on hand or borrowings under our Credit Facility.
 We may also use a portion of the net proceeds we receive from this offering to acquire complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments to enter into any acquisitions at this time.